Holiday’s 36 points push Pelicans past Clippers 132-127

 The Pelicans trailed 43-36 early in the second quarter when they put together the game’s first big run.

-Favors scored six straight Pelicans points on a free throw, a tip-in and his first 3-pointer of the season from the left corner.
-Holiday followed with a 3 soon after that capped a 13-1 run which put New Orleans up 50-44.
+Favors scored six straight points on a free throw, a tip-in and his first 3-pointer of the season from the left corner.
+Holiday’s 3 soon after capped a 13-1 run which put New Orleans up 50-44.

 Holiday added two more 3s, and Jackson another to widen New Orleans’ lead to 14 at 66-52.
-Holiday added a driving dunk and finger roll to push his two-quarter total up to 24 points, and the Pelicans carried a 72-59 lead into halftime.
+Holiday’s driving dunk and finger roll pushed his two-quarter point total to 24, and the Pelicans led 72-59 at halftime.

-The Clippers needed less than a quarter to surge back into the lead, however.

 UP NEXT